skuldug12/networktools/README.md

+# serious note
+The programs are undergoing heavy maintenance, nothing works right now so don't clone -- 21/1/2020

 DISCLAIMER: I am not responsible for any potential malicious use involved with my programs.
 These programs have been uploaded for educational purposes and are intended to be used in a safe, controlled environment and not with destructive intent.

 # networktools